Logistics

 Formulation of clear objectives in line with your corporate strategy

 The objective of in- and outsourcing is to make strategic decisions to optimize resources, costs and efficiency.
 These logistical objectives are derived on the basis of the corporate strategy.
-When formulating the objectives, the company’s core competencies are strengthened, costs are reduced overall, quality standards are ensured and the flexibility of the value chain is increased.
+In formulating the objectives, the company’s core competencies are strengthened, costs are reduced overall, quality standards are ensured and the flexibility of the value chain is increased.
 Last but not least, customer requirements must also be taken into account.

 We support you in examining which processes or tasks are better handled internally or can be outsourced to external partners in order to secure competitive advantages.
 A clear definition of the objectives and a careful analysis of the economic efficiency as well as the potential advantages and disadvantages are essential in order to make sustainable and value-adding decisions.
 Legal aspects are also included in the holistic approach if general legal and specific labor law issues arise (e.g. transfer of business).